mmetting/RSS-Reader-Demo-App-Ionic/README.md

 ## Import / Installation on a RHMAP domain

-### Create a new porject
+### Create a new project

-> You can skip the creation of a new project, if you want to import the client into an exisiting project.
+> You can skip the creation of a new project, if you want to import the client into an existing project.

 - Open your domain
 - Click on `Projects` --> `+ New Project`